ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 ### 6.6 Assuming filenames when downloading files
 When downloading files, browsers will usually guess a file's filename by looking at the last component of the path; e.g., `https://{domainName}/{path}/userManual.pdf` downloads a file stored locally with the name `userManual.pdf`.
 Unfortunately, when linking directly to a file with no containing directory in IPFS, the content ID becomes the final component.
-Storing the downloaded file with the filename set to the content ID fails the human-friendly design test.
+Storing the downloaded file with the filename set to the `contentID` fails the human-friendly design test.

-To work around this issue, you can add a filename=some_filename parameter to your query string to explicitly specify the filename:
+To work around this issue, you can add a `?filename={filename.ext}` parameter to your query string to preëmptively specify a name for the locally-stored downloaded file:

 | style | query |
 | ----: | :---- |